techidaily/site-android-transfer/source/_posts/top-5-from-huawei-nova-y91-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Want to transfer Android data to the new iPhone 14/13/12/11/X/8 faster and securely?
 Then one-click transfer solution - Dr.Fone - Phone Transfer can help in the task.
 It is a powerful transfer tool that lets users transfer messages from android to iPhone real quick and without any risk.
 It can transfer not only text messages, but also contacts, music, images, videos, and others.
 With Dr.Fone - Phone Transfer, one can easily transfer phone data from an android, iOS, Symbian, etc. to other Android or iOS devices.
 You don’t need to install any app on the sending and receiving devices.
 Just connect the Huawei Nova Y91 devices with a USB cable simultaneously and you can transfer data between them very carefully.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://instagram-clips.techidaily.com/new-instagram-tv-deactivation-made-easy-for-2024/"><u>[New] Instagram TV Deactivation Made Easy for 2024</u></a></li>
+<li><a href="https://article-posts.techidaily.com/new-the-art-of-podcast-blurbs-techniques-and-illustrations-for-2024/"><u>[New] The Art of Podcast Blurbs Techniques and Illustrations for 2024</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/diagnosing-and-fixing-a-broken-wacom-pen-connection-in-modern-windows-environments/"><u>Diagnosing and Fixing a Broken Wacom Pen Connection in Modern Windows Environments</u></a></li>
+<li><a href="https://network-issues.techidaily.com/1719974437083-enhance-visual-clarity-install-updated-intel-hd-graphics-3000-for-windows-10-now/"><u>Enhance Visual Clarity: Install Updated Intel HD Graphics 3000 for Windows 10 Now</u></a></li>
+<li><a href="https://techtrends.techidaily.com/guide-to-enjoy-a-subscription-free-netflix-experience/"><u>Guide to Enjoy a Subscription-Free Netflix Experience</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-poco-x5-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Poco X5 to Other Android Devices? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-samsung-galaxy-s23-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Samsung Galaxy S23 to iPod | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-music-from-xiaomi-14-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Music from Xiaomi 14 to iPod | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-zte-nubia-z60-ultra-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your ZTE Nubia Z60 Ultra Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-transfer-music-from-realme-11x-5g-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Transfer Music from Realme 11X 5G to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://fox-boxes.techidaily.com/in-2024-a-step-by-step-approach-add-a-linked-url-to-your-tiktok-profile/"><u>In 2024, A Step-by-Step Approach Add a Linked URL to Your TikTok Profile</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-honor-x50iplus-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Honor X50i+ To Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-tecno-camon-20-premier-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Tecno Camon 20 Premier 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-realme-gt-3-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Realme GT 3 to Other Android Devices? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-samsung-galaxy-a14-4g-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Samsung Galaxy A14 4G to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://network-issues.techidaily.com/overcoming-c1900101-in-win10-preparation/"><u>Overcoming C1900101 in Win10 Preparation</u></a></li>
+<li><a href="https://technical-tips.techidaily.com/top-8-methods-to-correctly-remove-the-bluish-hue-from-your-television-display/"><u>Top 8 Methods to Correctly Remove the Bluish Hue From Your Television Display</u></a></li>
+<li><a href="https://facebook.techidaily.com/tracing-the-path-of-googles-seminal-announcements/"><u>Tracing the Path of Google's Seminal Announcements</u></a></li>
+<li><a href="https://some-approaches.techidaily.com/winx-dvd-ripper-pro-velocidad-de-conversion-acelerada-para-windows-11/"><u>WinX DVD Ripper Pro: Velocidad De Conversión Acelerada Para Windows 11</u></a></li>
+</ul></div>